vakata/certificate/docs/Certificate.md

 ### vakata\certificate\Certificate::getSubjectData
-Get the subject data from the certificate (as returned from x509_parse).
+Get the subject data from the certificate.

 ```php